Sean Dietrich

 Since 2014 he has written a blog called "Sean of the South".
 He writes a blog entry every day read by an estimated 125,000 people.
-Dietrich has written over 1,500 columns which have been published in seven books.
+Dietrich has written more than 1,500 columns which have been published in seven books.
 Don Noble, professor of American literature and critic who reviewed Whistling Dixie, praised the funny and quirky titles and the uplifting spirit of the 500-word pieces, though he noted that one should read only one a day, "any more gets cloying".